timmypiano/timmypiano.github.io/Final Project Proposal/Proposal.md

 My project is about creating a website that I can use to share my music, skills, and have a portfolio/resume.

 It will have 2 different pages you can click on, one is my music and one is my services.
-It will be executed using HTML.
+It will be executed using HTML and CSS.

 No matter what, I will have a website with my name on it and a picture of me!